NateEaton/PonyExpress/catalog_chat_prompt.md

 - **IMPORTANT: If no byline present, use empty string: `""`**
 - **IMPORTANT: For photos, use empty string: `""` (only include photographer name if explicitly credited)**
 - For editorials without bylines, use: `"Editorial Board"`
+- For Staff and Cover entries: always use `""`

 ### Discovery Fields (ALWAYS INCLUDE - use empty arrays if none apply)